-To clarify the intent and meaning of certain words or terms contained in this SMP, the following list of definitions is provided.
+To clarify the intent and meaning of certain words or terms contained in this SMPs, the following list of definitions is provided.
 These definitions are used for general understanding only when reviewing the SMP.
 Adopted definitions are contained in Title 17B.08.020 of the Mukilteo Municipal Code.
 All other words used in this document carry their customary meaning.
 Words in the present tense include the plural, and vice versa.

-"Archaeological/Historical" means uses, developments, and activities on sites of historical or archeological significance, or sites containing items of historical or archeological significance.

-"Bike / Pedestrian Path/Trail" means multi-purpose trails that emphasize safe travel for pedestrians and bikes around the community with a joint focus on recreation and transportation that may include separate on-street travel lanes.

-"Boat" means vessels less than twenty tons, used as a private pleasure craft.

-"Boat launching facility" means a facility used for launching of boats by auto or hand including ramps and other devices, along with adequate parking and maneuvering space.

-"Buffer" means an area, typically adjacent or otherwise associated with an environmentally sensitive feature, which is retained in its natural state.
-No clearing, grading, or filling is permitted within a buffer (unless specifically conditioned otherwise).

-"Bulkhead" means a wall or embankment used for holding back earth and to protect structures or shoreline from wave action.

-"Capital Facilities" means those services and/or structures provided by a state, county or city such as roads, sewers, police and fire protection, schools that provide the necessary foundation for the functions of a community of people and commerce.

-"Community Park" means larger parks that focus on meeting the active and passive recreation needs of several neighborhoods or larger sections of the community, including group activities.
+- "Archaeological/Historical" means uses, developments, and activities on sites of historical or archeological significance, or sites containing items of historical or archeological significance. - "Bike / Pedestrian Path/Trail" means multi-purpose trails that emphasize safe travel for pedestrians and bikes around the community with a joint focus on recreation and transportation that may include separate on-street travel lanes. - "Boat" means vessels less than twenty tons, used as a private pleasure craft. - "Boat launching facility" means a facility used for launching of boats by auto or hand including ramps and other devices, along with adequate parking and maneuvering space.
+For the purpose of the chapter, boating facilities exclude docks serving four or fewer single-family residences. - "Buffer" means an area, typically adjacent or otherwise associated with an environmentally sensitive feature, which is retained in its natural state.
+No clearing, grading, or filling is permitted within a buffer (unless specifically conditioned otherwise). - "Bulkhead" means a wall or embankment used for holding back earth and to protect structures or shoreline from wave action. - "Capital Facilities" means those services and/or structures provided by a state, county or city such as roads, sewers, police and fire protection, schools that provide the necessary foundation for the functions of a community of people and commerce. - "Community Park" means larger parks that focus on meeting the active and passive recreation needs of several neighborhoods or larger sections of the community, including group activities.
 They also preserve unique landscapes and open spaces within the community.
 Community centers may be included in this classification as they also provide broad recreation opportunities for the community.
-This classification may include school resources such as High School and Middle School athletic fields.

-"Critical Areas" For the purpose of the critical area regulations contained in Chapters 17B.52 through 17B.52D, "critical areas" means those possessing existing slopes in excess of forty percent, or areas containing unstable soils or other geologic hazards, or natural drainage ways or ravines, areas of special flood hazard, areas of critical recharging effect on aquifers used for potable water, or areas that have been identified as providing significant wildlife habitat by the Washington Department of Fish and Wildlife, wetland areas, or those areas defined as shorelines of Mukilteo, the state, or of statewide significance.

-"Cultural Resources" Includes sites, structures, objects, or remains, which convey historical, architectural or archaeological information of local, state, or national significance.

-"Daylighting a stream" means to bring a previously culverted or piped stream or stormwater drain to the surface.
+This classification may include school resources such as High School and Middle School athletic fields. - "Critical Areas" For the purpose of the critical area regulations contained in Chapters 17B.52through 17B.52D, "critical areas" means those possessing existing slopes in excess of forty percent, or areas containing unstable soils or other geologic hazards, or natural drainage ways or ravines, areas of special flood hazard, areas of critical recharging effect on aquifers used for potable water, or areas that have been identified as providing significant wildlife habitat by the Washington Department of Fish and Wildlife, wetland areas, or those areas defined as shorelines of Mukilteo, the state, or of statewide significance. - "Cultural Resources" Includes sites, structures, objects, or remains, which convey historical, architectural or archaeological information of local, state, or national significance. - "Daylighting a stream" means to bring a previously culverted or piped stream or stormwater drain to the surface.
 Daylighting projects reestablish a stream in its old channel where feasible, or create a new channel if necessary.
-Daylighting projects shall include installation of habitat features such as large woody debris, creation/recreation of wetlands, streams, and ponds.
+Daylighting projects shall include installation of habitat features such as large woody debris, creation/recreation of wetlands, streams, and ponds. - "Development" means a use consisting of the construction or exterior alteration of structures; dredging; drilling; dumping; filling; removal of any sand, gravel, or minerals; bulkheading;